-- This product should be handled only by personnel who have been trained in the safe handling of such preparations. - Pregnant staff should be excluded from working with this drug. - Personnel handling Idarubicin (Zavedos®) should wear protective clothing: goggles, gowns and disposable gloves and masks. - All items used for administration or cleaning, including gloves, should be placed in high risk, waste disposal bags for high temperature incineration. - The reconstituted solution is hypotonic and the recommended administration procedure described below must be followed.
+- This product should be handled only by personnel who have been trained in the safe handling of such preparations. - Pregnant staff should be excluded from working with this drug.

+- Personnel handling Zavedos should wear protective clothing: goggles, gowns and disposable gloves and masks. - All items used for administration or cleaning, including gloves, should be placed in high risk, waste disposal bags for high temperature incineration. - The reconstituted solution is hypotonic and the recommended administration procedure described below must be followed.

-Reconstitute with 5 mL of Water for Injections to produce a 1 mg/mL solution for IV injection.
-The reconstituted solution is clear red-orange solution, essentially free from visible foreign matter, see section 6.2 Storage Conditions also.
+Reconstitute with 5 mL of Water for Injections to produce a 1 mg/mL solution for injection (i.v.).
+The reconstituted solution is clear red-orange solution, essentially free from visible foreign matter, see section 6.4 also.

-Intravenous administration: Idarubicin (Zavedos®), as the reconstituted solution, must be administered only by the intravenous route.
-A slow administration over 5 to 10 minutes via the tubing of a freely running intravenous infusion of 0.9% sodium chloride, must be followed.
-A direct push injection is not recommended due to the risk of extravasation, which may occur even in the presence of adequate blood return upon needle aspiration, (see section 4.4 Special Warnings and Precautions for Use).
+Intravenous administration: Zavedos, as the reconstituted solution, must be administered only by the intravenous route.
+A slow administration over 5 to 10 minutes via the tubing of a freely running intravenous infusion of 0.9% sodium chloride must be followed.
+A direct push injection is not recommended due to the risk of extravasation, which may occur even in the presence of adequate blood return upon needle aspiration, see section 4.4.